-In the ever-changing world of digital marketing, television has transformed leaps and bounds.
+In the ever-changing world of digital marketing, television has been transformed by leaps and bounds.
 Until recently, TV advertising depended on the traditional ratings system.
 That is, marketers would review TV ratings in order to determine the proper content and times for advertisements.
 This method hasn't changed much in nearly half a century.
 However, the advent of digital marketing has made TV programming (in some ways, at least) more adaptable and preferable to both consumers and marketers around the country and the world.

 What is Programmatic TV?

 Programmatic TV is a method of advertising which relies on digital tools in determining the best way to produce and use marketing content.
-Instead of depending on "linear” TV schedules that broadcast programs on a set time and date, television marketers also have the option of dipping into the world of streaming TV, which is determined by the consumer and not the service provider.
-In other words, the consumer can watch a TV show whenever he or she wants.
+Instead of depending on "linear” TV schedules that broadcast programs on a set time and date, television marketers can use software platforms that automatically purchase TV inventory based on the audience you want to reach.

 Demographics such as age, gender, race, income level and general tastes are hard to trace with ratings—but they are much more transparent with programmatic TV.
 Television advertisers would love to learn what age groups watched The Mindy Show or Homeland, for example.
 If Homeland is primarily watched by 30- to 50-year-old males, for example, TV marketers would highlight certain products catered to them such as razor blades and hair-growth products.
-With programmatic TV advertising, marketers have an opportunity to target the right audiences down to a granular level.
+With programmatic TV advertising on streaming platforms, marketers have an opportunity to target the right audiences down to a granular level.

 The Disadvantages of Programmatic TV

-Programmatic TV advertising has the potential to make it easier for TV producers, service providers and business owners to manage and market their products because it’s based on a granular data model that’s flexible and becoming more popular, but it’s definitely not without its faults:
+Programmatic TV advertising has the potential to make it easier for TV producers, service providers and business owners to manage and market their products because it’s based on a granular data model that’s flexible and becoming more popular, but it’s definitely not without its faults.

-- A lot of networks aren’t using it yet.
+A lot of networks aren’t using it yet.
 There is a fear right now that value of TV networks’ inventory will decrease and commoditize if they make anything programmatic public.
 This makes networks leery and therefore less likely to be early adopters of programmatic models.

-- Programmatic TV data may not be quality.
+Programmatic TV data may not be quality.
 How valid is the data?
 How recent is it?
 Where is it coming from?
 Are you really hitting your targets?
 Even if you are, does that mean they are going to convert?
 People assume that if you target more you will convert more, that isn’t necessarily true.
 Why?
 The quality of the data might not be accurate.